mustafataibah/InstaSport/README.md

-# Instasport ● A sports pick app
+# Instasport ● A sports pickup app

 ## Overview
 This Android application is designed for sports enthusiasts to find and organize pick-up games in their vicinity.
 Built with Jetpack Compose, it leverages Google Maps API for location services and Firebase for backend support, including Google Authentication for secure user login.